-Leeza SOHO is a 207m mixed-use tower development featuring one of the world’s tallest atriums at 190m.
-The tower is currently under construction in Beijing, China, and is scheduled for completion in September 2019.
+Leeza SOHO situated in Beijing, China is a 207m mixed-use tower featuring one of the world’s tallest atriums at 190m.
+The tower was developed by real-estate development company SOHO, China.

-The tower’s atrium is directly connected to the new subway interchange station, as well as the city’s bus network on Lize Road and Luo Tuo Wan East Road.
+The tower’s atrium is directly connected to the new subway interchange station and the city’s bus network on Lize Road and Luo Tuo Wan East Road.

 The Leeza SOHO tower is 207m tall from the base, which features a transit hub with access to a new subway tunnel.
 The building is split into two separate sections on either side of the tunnel.